BoyangW/BC_Datacore/MBC2/README.md

 ### Code
 This folder contains executable python code for extracting preliminary outcomes (MVPA, SED, FV and FAT) in daily level granularity

-### Jupyter Notebooks
+### Notebooks
-This folder contains step-by-step pipeline of extracting preliminary outcomes (MVPA, SED, FV and FAT) and visualizations for the raw dataset
+This folder contains step-by-step Jupyter Notebooks for extracting preliminary outcomes (MVPA, SED, FV and FAT) and visualizations for the raw dataset